thirdweb-dev/typescript-sdk/docs/sdk.thirdwebsdk.fromsigner.md

 > This API is provided as a preview for developers and may change based on feedback that we receive.
 Do not use this API in a production environment.
 >

-Get an instance of the thirdweb SDk based on an existing ethers signer
+Get an instance of the thirdweb SDK based on an existing ethers signer

 <b>Signature:</b>